dutchakdev/google-plus-auto-poster/readme.txt

 Google Plus auto poster special used for wordpress. **This plugin through easy and fast auto sharing in google plus**

-GPAP Auto Post for to following pages
+GPAP Auto Post for to following pages on wordress.org
 <ul>
 <li>Google plus profile</li>
 </ul>